qablet/qablet-contracts/docs/index.md

 The **SPECIFICATIONS** section describes the various elements of the language.
 Start with the [timetable](specifications/timetable.md).

-The **EXAMPLES** section has code samples to create many common financial contracts such as bonds, options, swaps, and swaptions.
+The **CONTRACTS** section has methods to create many common financial contracts such as bonds, options, swaps, and swaptions.
 Start with the [Bonds](examples/bond_zero.md).